MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 If there are multiple subscriptions associated with your account, use the [az account list](/cli/azure/account#az-account-list) command to get a list of those subscriptions and the [az account set](/cli/azure/account#az-account-set) command to set the active subscription.
 Doing so ensures that any CLI commands you issue in the rest of this article are run against your intended subscription.

 > [!NOTE]
-> When running locally, `DefaultAzureCredential` can also use the credentials you sign in to the Azure Developer CLI (AZD) with or an Azure service principal configured in environment variables.
-For information about all the credential types that `DefaultAzureCredential` supports, see [Azure authentication with the Azure Identity module for Go](azure-sdk-authentication.md).
+> `DefaultAzureCredential` also supports Azure Developer CLI (AZD) sign-in credentials or an Azure service principal configured in environment variables when running locally.
+To learn more about all the credential types supported by `DefaultAzureCredential`, see [Azure authentication with the Azure Identity module for Go](azure-sdk-authentication.md).

 ## Run the application